DavidBuchanan314/rabbit_r1_boot_notes/README.md

 Bootloader lock status is stored in the `seccfg` partition. (i.e. whether Preloader will allow custom `boot` images to boot).

-The format of this data is "SecCfgV4", and you can see the parsing logic implemented in mtkclient [here](https://github.com/bkerler/mtkclient/blob/a789e6ccb5601e931a4f4a1f2c3f36fe59c29a81/mtkclient/Library/Hardware/seccfg.py#L11-L102)
+The format of this data is "SecCfgV4", and you can see the parsing logic implemented in mtkclient [here](https://github.com/bkerler/mtkclient/blob/a789e6ccb5601e931a4f4a1f2c3f36fe59c29a81/mtkclient/Library/Hardware/seccfg.py#L11-L102) (nb, it's the `hwtype = "V2"` codepath that gets followed).

-The configuration data is hashed, and that hash is encrypted using a hardware* crypto engine (`sej`).
+The configuration data is hashed, and that hash is encrypted using a hardware crypto engine (`sej`).
 The encrypted hash acts as a signature of sorts.

-*actually whether it's hardware or software seems to depend on version.
-TODO: figure this out for sure.

 As a security control this is ineffective for two reasons: